Martes13/print_hw/README.md

 Assuming that you have java.exe in the Enviroment Variables path.
+Follow the next steps to run the promgram

 1.Go to your workspace folder.